 Governors bring a wide range of skills and experience to the school and play an important part in its success.
 We work as a team for the benefit of the school, acting as a corporate body and accepting the decisions agreed.
 The Governing Body of East Hanningfield C of E Primary School has an excellent relationship with the Headteacher and staff.
 Working together in partnership we focus on raising standards of achievement, establishing high expectations and promoting effective teaching and learning, so that all students achieve to their full potential.

-- Mr Steve Crisp (Chair) He is contactable via the School Office
+- Mr Steve Crisp (Chair) contactable via the School Office

 - Mrs Melanie Mavers